-The CBL Program offers paid academic-year internships for students to develop and apply leadership and organizing skills.
-CBL Fellowships and Mentorships connect academic learning to social issues, and develop citizenship, advocacy and career skills.
-CBL positions advance social justice, education and community development through experiential learning in campus-community partnerships.
-CBL students become
+The Community Based Learning Program at Mount Holyoke College offers paid academic-year internships for students to develop and apply leadership and organizing skills.
+By connecting students' academic learning to social issues, CBL students develop citizenship, advocacy and career skills.

-- culturally competent and able to bridge divides of class, race and socio-economic status
+- CULTURALLY COMPETENT able to bridge divides of class, race and socio-economic status

-- able to map and mobilize community assets for a greater public good
+- PROFICIENT at mapping and mobilizing community assets for a greater public good

-- experienced at collaboration and independent work in varied workplaces devoted to challenging and urgent social issues
+- EXPERIENCED at both collaboration and working independently in workplaces devoted to challenging urgent social issues

 - Recruiting and placing volunteers, delivering orientation and training programs, and co-supervising students in service